Religions seen slow to go green; Pope has chance to inspire

 SAFEGUARD THE EARTH

-Grim said the pope's influence was significant since few other religions recognize a single earthly leader - and there are 1.2 billion Catholics, amounting to a sixth of humanity, according to the Vatican.
+Grim said the pope's influence was significant since few other religions recognise a single earthly leader - and there are 1.2 billion Catholics, amounting to a sixth of humanity, according to the Vatican.

 In his inaugural homily, Pope Francis stressed that people should safeguard the Earth.